 Students are responsible for creating and managing their schedules through myUMBC.
 Students can use myUMBC to add, drop, and swap courses up through the Schedule Adjustment Period.

-For more detailed registration information, visit the Registrar’s website.
+For additional registration information, visit the Registrar’s website.

 Some courses include two or more formats such as lecture and discussion, or lecture and lab.
 STEM courses often have multiple course components.
 If you register for a multiple component course, all components are required.
 Course components are listed under Class Details in the online schedule of classes.